mohamed3shamil/mohamed3shamil.github.io/README.md

 ## About Me

-I’m a Computer Science graduate specializing in backend development and intelligent systems.
-My interests lie in scalable web solutions, AI integrations, and data-centric applications.
-With real-world experience in Laravel, MySQL, and Python-based tools, I bring a practical and thoughtful approach to software development.
+I’m a Computer Science graduate with a strong foundation in backend development, data modeling, and system design.
+Skilled in PHP, Python, SQL, and Laravel, I build scalable web applications and automation systems that enhance both user and business workflows.

-I thrive in collaborative environments and am passionate about building applications that solve real problems and improve efficiency.
-I’m currently working toward transitioning into the **Data Science** domain while building technically sound, user-friendly applications.
+With a background in team operations and technical leadership, I enjoy solving real-world problems through elegant code and collaborative development.
+Currently transitioning into the **Data Science** domain, I’m working to blend data intuition with engineering precision.

 ---